lenderpanel

 Recently asked questions about conveyancing in Tolworth

-An example of a Lease Extension matter before the tribunal for a Tolworth property is Flat D 15 Claremont Gardens in September 2013.
+An example of a Lease Extension decision for a Tolworth premises is Flat D 15 Claremont Gardens in September 2013.
 TheTribunal determined in accordance with section48 and Schedule13 of the Leasehold Reform,Housing and Urban Development Act 1993 that the premium for the extended lease should be fourteen thousand one hundred and eighty seven pounds (£14,187.00) This case affected 1 flat.

 Last updated